Past performance is a terrific benchmark for setting sales goals.

 What are examples of sales goals?

-- Make $1 million in sales by the end of the fiscal year.
+- Close $300,000 in total sales by the end of the current fiscal year.

 - Have virtual coffee chats with 10 potential clients by the end of the month.